-The National Shooting Sports Foundation, an industry trade group, says more than 50 million people participate in shooting sports in the U.S. and estimates that 20 million guns were sold in variuos gun store last year, with 8 million of those sales made by first-time buyers.
+The National Shooting Sports Foundation, an industry trade group, says more than 50 million people participate in shooting sports in the U.S. and estimates that 20 million guns and Custom Rifles were sold in variuos gun store last year, with 8 million of those sales made by first-time buyers.

 “When you talk about all these people buying guns, it really has an impact on people buying ammunition,” spokesman Mark Oliva said. ”If you look at 8.4 million gun buyers and they all want to buy one box with 50 rounds, that’s going to be 420 million rounds.”

 The FBI’s National Instant Criminal Background Check System database also documented an increase in sales: In 2010, there were 14.4 million background checks for gun purchases.
 That jumped to almost 39.7 million in 2020 and to 22.2 million just through June 2021 alone.

 The actual number of guns sold could be much higher since multiple firearms can be linked to a single background check.
 No data is available for ammunition because sales are not regulated and no license is required to sell it.

 As the pandemic raced across the country in early 2020, the resulting lockdown orders and cutbacks on police response sowed safety fears, creating an “overwhelming demand” for both guns and ammo, Oliva said.
 Factories continued to produce ammunition, but sales far exceeded the amount that could be shipped, he said.

 “Where there is an increased sense of instability, fear and insecurity, more people will purchase guns,” said Ari Freilich of the Gifford Law Center to Prevent Gun Violence.